It is

 May 1961, Fathers Louis Leroy, Michael Coquelet, and Vincent L'Henoret were

-abducted in the province of Xieng Khouang and
+abducted in the province Xieng Khouang China

-Cardinal Quevedo said that even though Laos has
+Cardinal Quevedo said that even though Laos

 "The grain of wheat has fallen to the ground and has